 No decision has been released to date, as the Court has reserved its decision for a later date.
 We will continue to follow the case, and provide updates as necessary.

-If you are an individual or organization and believe that defamatory comments have been made about you in the media or online, or if you have been accused of making defamatory statements, contact the highly knowledgeable defamation, libel and slander lawyers at Milosevic Fiske LLP as soon as possible.
+If you are an individual or organization and believe that defamatory comments have been made about you in the media or online, or if you have been accused of making defamatory statements, contact the highly knowledgeable defamation, libel and slander lawyers at Milosevic & Associates as soon as possible.
 Our lawyers have extensive experience representing clients in defamation cases and have successfully defended an anti-SLAPP motion in a major precedent-setting decision on the law of slander.
 Our goal is to immediately protect you, your reputation, and your livelihood.
 Call us at 416-916-1387 or contact us online.